-PREREQUISITES: French 1, or 2 years of high school French, or the equivalent skill level as determined by the instructor.
+PREREQUISITES: French 1 or 2 years of high school French.
+ADVISORIES: English 1A.
 Second-semester course in conversational and written French for non-native speakers.
 Development of grammatical structures and expansion of vocabulary.
 Further study of the cultures of France and other Francophone countries and regions.
 Introduction to the literary text.
 (A, CSU-GE, UC, I)